hashicorp/terraform-provider-azurerm/website/docs/r/qumulo_file_system.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of this File System.
-Changing this forces a new File System to be created.
+* `name` - (Required) Specifies the name of this Qumulo File System resource.
+Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) Specifies the name of the Resource Group within which this File System should exist.
 Changing this forces a new File System to be created.